matthewmamelak/Commodity-Rotation-Trade/README.md

 - Plots cumulative returns for the top 3 moving average pairs, alongside the optimal one, for comparison.
 - Prints performance metrics to the console.

+## Buying, Selling, and Money Simulation

+This strategy simulates a real investment process:

+- **Buying and Selling:**
+  - Each month, the strategy "buys" the top N ETFs that pass all filters, allocating the portfolio equally among them.
+  - If an ETF held last month is no longer in the top N, the strategy "sells" it and reallocates to the new selection.
+  - If no ETFs pass the filters, or if drawdown control is triggered, the strategy "sells" all ETFs and moves the portfolio to cash.
+  - Transaction costs are subtracted for each ETF bought or sold, mimicking real-world trading costs.

+- **Money Simulation:**
+  - The strategy starts with a hypothetical portfolio (e.g., $1 or 100%).
+  - All returns, allocations, and trades are tracked as if real money were being invested.
+  - The cumulative return shows how the portfolio would have grown over time, including the effects of buying, selling, and transaction costs.
+  - When the strategy is "in cash," it earns a fixed interest rate (e.g., 3% annualized).

+- **No Real Money:**
+  - The code does not execute real trades or move actual money.
+It is a backtest/simulation for research and analysis purposes.

 ## Parameters
 You can adjust the following parameters at the top of `main.py`:
 - `TOP_N`: Number of ETFs to select each month